LCOGT/banzai/docs/pylcogt/index.rst

 Flat Field Correction
 =====================
 Master flat field images (normalized to unity) are divided out of every science frame.
 The most recent master flat-field image for the given telescope, filter, and binning is used.
+If no flat field exists, the data will not be reduced.

 Source Detection